 How did this happen?

-Grain crops are no strangers to mice plagues, and generally wherever there is a grain crop in Australia, there are mice, however the extent of the current plague, which experts have estimated exceeds millions of mice, first came to light approximately 12 months ago.
-A combination of optimal whether conditions for breeding at the end of the 2017-2019 drought, with the mice first appearing in the Spring months of 2020, and on the back of a bumper grain harvest in the spring of 2020, has seen numbers escalate into unprecedented levels.
+Grain crops are no strangers to mice plagues, and generally, wherever there is a grain crop in Australia, there are mice.
+However, the extent of the current plague, which experts have estimated exceeds millions of mice, first came to light approximately 12 months ago.
+A combination of optimal weather conditions for breeding at the end of the 2017-2019 drought, with the mice, first appearing in the Spring months of 2020, and on the back of a bumper grain harvest in the spring of 2020, has seen numbers escalate into unprecedented levels.

 The effect on Winter crops